WatForm/dashplus/app/src/main/antlr/README.md

 - break expr into three parts (expr1, implies, expr2)
     - because a 'ite's (ternary op) precedence is not handled correctly in the midst of other binop rules
     - other options tried:
+        - 1) copying CUP; have a distinct expr type for every rule
+            - relationExpr is right recursive and ANTLR is very inefficient when parsing relationExpr with other left recursive rules; frequent timeouts
-        - 1) break ITE into 2 binop: implies and else.
+        - 2) break ITE into 2 binop: implies and else.
             - Use semantic predicate to reject some cases (using else outside of an ite)
             - parser-visitors need to check and restructure the ast, because some cases cannot be handled by semantic predicates alone such as (t => t else t => t), and (f=>t else f => f else t)
-        - 2) copying CUP; have a distinct expr type for every rule
-            - relationExpr is right recursive and ANTLR is very inefficient when parsing relationExpr with other left recursive rules; frequent timeouts
+        - see previous attempts at 'expr' below
     - by breaking it into three parts
         - we can always parse ITE correctly and quickly
         - maintain correct precedence